Alistair Cooke: Move to the United States

-Cooke stated that, on a visit to New York in 1936, he'd been impressed at how freely newspapers and journals were able to report on the abdication crisis whilst all comment was still censored in London.
+Cooke stated that, on a visit to New York in 1936, he had been impressed at how freely newspapers and journals were able to report on the abdication crisis whilst all comment was still censored in London.
 Very soon, in 1937, he immigrated.
 He became a United States citizen and swore the Oath of Allegiance on 1 December 1941, six days before Pearl Harbor was attacked.
 Shortly after immigrating, Cooke suggested to the BBC the idea of doing the London Letter in reverse: a 15-minute talk for British listeners on life in America.
 A prototype, Mainly About Manhattan, was broadcast intermittently from 1938, but the idea was shelved with the outbreak of World War II in 1939.

 During this time, as well, Cooke undertook a journey through the whole United States, recording the lifestyle of ordinary Americans during the war and their reactions to it.
 The manuscript was published as The American Home Front: 1941–1942 in the United States (and as Alistair Cooke's American Journey: Life on the Home Front in the Second World War in the UK) in 2006.

 The first American Letter was broadcast on 24 March 1946 (Cooke said this was at the request of Lindsey Wellington, the BBC's New York Controller); the series was initially commissioned for only 13 instalments.
 The series came to an end 58 years later in March 2004, after 2,869 instalments and less than a month before Cooke's death.
 Along the way, it picked up a new name (changing from American Letter to Letter from America in 1950) and an enormous audience, being broadcast not only in Britain and in many other Commonwealth countries, but throughout the world by the BBC World Service.

 Journalist

 In 1947, Cooke became a foreign correspondent for the Manchester Guardian newspaper (later The Guardian), for which he wrote until 1972.
 It was the first time he had been employed as a staff reporter; all his previous work had been freelance.

 In reporting on the Montgomery bus boycott, begun by Rosa Parks and led by Martin Luther King, Cooke expressed sympathy for the economic costs imposed on the city bus company and referred to Mrs. Parks as "the stubborn woman who started it all ... to become the Paul Revere of the boycott."
 Martin Luther King complained about Cooke's "biased and hostile reports", which motivated philosopher Michael Dummett to write his own refuting report, which The Guardian refused to publish.

-In 1968, Cooke was only yards away from Robert F. Kennedy when he was assassinated, witnessing the events that followed.
+In 1968, while living in San Francisco, Cooke was near Sirhan Sirhan and later, only yards away from Robert F. Kennedy when he was assassinated, witnessing the events that followed.